Cyber Monday may be over, but great prices are here to stay.

 Follow the recommended load and water limits.
 Putting more than the recommended weight in the tub or filling it with water past the fill line can damage the machine.

 Weigh each load of laundry before putting it in the machine.
-Use a bathroom scale to be sure to stay below the manufacturer’s specified weight limit.
+Use a bathroom scale to be sure to stay under the manufacturer’s specified weight limit.

 Fill the washing machine from a bucket or pitcher if you don’t have access to a sink faucet and power outlet in the same area (such as when camping).